 This park would have never even existed if it wasn’t for an atrocious explosion in January 1807.

 On a cold winter’s night, one of the ships on the Steenschuur canal suddenly caught fire and exploded.
 Unfortunately, this wasn’t any ordinary explosion, because the ship contained a heavy load of gun powder.
 An entire neighbourhood was blasted to pieces, 2000 inhabitants were injured, and about 160 were killed.
 All that remained was rubble and ashes, and the former neigbourhood was left untouched for years on end.
-The ruins were eventually transformed into a new city park in 1886.
+The ruins eventually made way for a new city park in 1886.

 The Truth Behind the Deadly Morspoort